cloudnative-pg/cloudnative-pg.github.io/content/blog/introducing-ciclops/index.md

 Investigating test failures becomes a time sink.
-And 9 branches are not even that much; internally at EDB we test more combinations, including the different cloud providers, for our closed source operators.
+And 9 branches are not even that much; internally at EDB we test more combinations, including the different cloud providers, for our EDB Postgres for Kubernetes operator.
 It is not uncommon for us to have on the order of 80 matrix branches.

 With this much data volume, information gets